lfiaschi/udacity-traffic-sign-classifier/writeup.md

 ## Rubric Points

 Here I will consider the [rubric points](https://github.com/lfiaschi/udacity-traffic-sign-classifier/blob/master/Traffic_Sign_Classifier.ipynb) individually and describe how I addressed each point in my implementation.
-The implemetation and the project writeup can be found here to my [project code](https://github.com/lfiaschi/udacity-traffic-sign-classifier/blob/master/Traffic_Sign_Classifier.ipynb)
+The implementation and the project writeup can be found here to my [project code](https://github.com/lfiaschi/udacity-traffic-sign-classifier/blob/master/Traffic_Sign_Classifier.ipynb)

 ---